michelerenzullo/LibGaussianBlur/README.md

 ### Artifact Management
 - Artifacts generated during builds are compressed and stored:
-  - Each workflow run produces downloadable build artifacts like binaries, shared / static library based on the environment.
+  - Each workflow run produces downloadable build artifacts like coverage report, binaries, shared / static library based on the environment.
   - Artifacts are retained for up to 90 days, available under the “Artifacts” section on the bottom page of the corresponding GitHub workflow run.

 ### Caching Strategies
 - The pipeline uses advanced caching strategies to speed up build times:
-  - Both Docker base dependencies and platform-specific dependencies are cached across workflow runs and stored in GitHub.
+  - Docker base dependencies are cached across workflow runs and stored in GitHub.
   - Cache mechanisms prevent redundant builds by restoring previously computed layers as long as the SHA of relevant files for the layer is unchanged.
   - A mechanism is in place to manage GitHub’s cache storage limits, releasing cache of older runs, not useful anymore.

 ### Testing
 - The pipeline is configured to:
   - Build and run the test suite on the Linux target.
-  - Tests must pass successfully before proceeding to the Android and WASM build stages.
   - A coverage report is generated after running tests, the .html report is available in the artifact zip
+  - Tests must pass successfully before generating the coverage report and build the Android and WASM libraries.

 ## Roadmap
 - Code quality and Doxygen